 Your child can use whatever facilities you have at home any time, for as long as they like, without having to share them.

-5. Self confidence and inner strength are left intact.
+5. Self-confidence and inner strength stay intact.

 Children who aren’t constantly compared to other children should grow up with more self-worth than children who are made to feel secondary to peers who may be cooler, cleverer, thinner or more athletic through a trick of genetics.